Caregiver Responsibility

 Travel on East Bay Paratransit is by advance reservation only.
 Call (510) 287-5000 to make your reservation.
 Calls are accepted from 8 a.m. to 5 p.m. every day, including weekends.
 You can make a reservation as early as seven days in advance.

-The Customer Service Representative will ask you a number of questions about your desired trip, including pick-up and destination addresses; whether you are traveling with a personal care attendant or a companion; whether you are traveling with a service animal; and whether you will be using a mobility aid such as a wheelchair, walker, or scooter.
+The Customer Service Representative will ask you a number of questions about your desired trip, including pick-up and destination addresses; whether you are traveling with a personal care attendant or a companion; whether you are traveling with a service animal; and whether you will be using a mobility device such as a wheelchair, walker, or scooter.

-You have the option of requesting a reservation based EITHER on the pick-up time you want, OR on the time you want to be dropped off at your destination.
-If you want to be dropped off at a particular time, the reservation computer will calculate a pick-up time for you.
+You have the option of requesting a reservation based on the pick-up time you want, OR on the time you want to be dropped off at your destination.
+If you want to be dropped off at a particular time, the reservation system will calculate a pick-up time for you.
 It will take into consideration traffic and the fact that other riders may be picked up and dropped off along the way.

 The Customer Service Representative will offer you the best reservation time possible.
 However, the exact pick-up time you want may not be available.
 Customer Service Representatives are only allowed to check a limited number of different times for your reservation if you aren’t happy with the times initially offered.